• Skip to primary navigation

 Aneheim chile pepper

-Peppers seem to love it to be a bit crowded.
+Peppers seem to love being a bit crowded.
 They can be planted quite densely.
-The square foot garden book recommends one plant per square foot.
+The Square Foot Gardening book recommends one plant per square foot.
 Containers are also a great option.
 Use compost-rich soil and water regularly.

 Growing peppers in cold climate

 We grow many of our peppers in the aeroponic Tower Garden.
-It does not matter what system or garden you use, but aeroponic (meaning the roots are in the air and get watered with nutrient solution) simply allows plants to grow about 30% faster.
-This advantage is what moves us to grow them in aeroponics.
-Growing them in the Tower Garden allows us to grow them vertically.
-Another advantage.
+It does not matter which system you use, aeroponic (meaning the roots are in the air and are watered with a nutrient solution), simply allows plants to grow about 30% faster.
+This advantage is what moves us to grow peppers in aeroponics.
+They simply mature and ripen way earlier.
+Growing them in the Tower Garden allows us to grow them vertically, another advantage in a small garden or greenhouse.

-Since the alternative to homegrown peppers are store-bought hydroponic peppers, we prefer to grow them ourselves.
-Yes, most greenhouses of today do grow things also in water instead of soil.
+Since the alternative to homegrown peppers is store-bought peppers, which are often grown hydroponically, we prefer to grow them ourselves.
+Yes, most greenhouses today do grow things also in water instead of soil.

 Wait till all danger of frost is gone before planting the pepper seedlings into the ground.
-If you choose to grow peppers in containers, they can be planted earlier and brought in for the cool nights.
+If you choose to grow peppers in containers, you can plant them earlier and bring them in for cool nights.

 Planting a Hydroponic Garden

-Since plants in aeroponics grow fast we start the hydroponic seedlings 6 – 8 weeks prior to being able to move the plants outside or into the greenhouse.
-The plants do not need to be transplanted, we just move the whole Tower Garden out.
+Since plants in aeroponics grow quickly, we start the hydroponic seedlings 6 – 8 weeks before we can move the plants outside or into the greenhouse.
+The plants do not need to be transplanted; we just move the whole Tower Garden out.
 Read more on planting a hydroponic garden here: Planting a hydroponic garden.

 Choose a perfect location

-Peppers are a summer crop and prefer a warm, dry spot.
+Peppers are a summer crop and prefer a warm, well-drained location.
 In a cold climate, a greenhouse or a south-facing hot microclimate is best for them.

 Chilly peppers